tuckluck/Assignment2/README.md

 # Assignment2

+Welcome to the Assignment 2 repo.
+Please follow the directions below to download and run the code for the direct stiffness solver

 To install this package, please begin by setting up a conda environment (mamba also works):
 ```bash
 conda create --name tl_Assignment2-env python=3.12